-- (i) The implementation of the investment plan has not commenced before making an application for investment aid to the Ministry of Economy of the Slovak Republic. - (ii) The acquisition of long-term tangible assets and long-term intangible assets is for at least EUR 200,000 in the priority areas and EUR 400,000 in other areas; with respect to the transfer or lease of immovable property, the required minimum amount is EUR 100,000 in the priority areas and EUR 200,000 in other areas. - (iii) The employees must be paid the minimum monthly wage set out in the conditions, i.e., the employees' wage must be 2.00 times the average monthly wage in the priority areas and 1.7 times the average monthly wage in other areas based on the average nominal monthly wage in the economy of the Slovak Republic observed by the Statistical Office in the district of the main location of the implementation of the investment plan in the calendar year preceding the calendar year in which the new job was created (special conditions apply to the districts of Kosice I, Kosice II, Kosice III, and Kosice IV).
-The new job must be kept by a large enterprise for at least five years and by other enterprises for at least three years. - (iv) The implementation of the investment plan will lead to the creation of at least 10 new jobs in priority areas or at least 20 new jobs in other areas. - (v) The implementation of the investment plan is in the main location of the investment plan's implementation.
+- (i) The implementation of the investment plan has not commenced before making an application for investment aid to the Ministry of Economy of the Slovak Republic. - (ii) The acquisition of long-term tangible assets and long-term intangible assets is for at least EUR 200,000 in the priority areas and EUR 400,000 in other areas; with respect to the transfer or lease of immovable property, the required minimum amount is EUR 100,000 in the priority areas and EUR 200,000 in other areas. - (iii) The employees must be paid the minimum monthly wage set out in the conditions, i.e., the employees' wage must be twice the average monthly wage in the priority areas and 1.7 times the average monthly wage in other areas based on the average nominal monthly wage in the economy of the Slovak Republic observed by the Statistical Office in the district of the main location of the implementation of the investment plan in the calendar year preceding the calendar year in which the new job was created (special conditions apply to the districts of Kosice I, Kosice II, Kosice III, and Kosice IV).
+The new job must be kept by a large enterprise for at least five years and by other enterprises for at least three years. - (iv) The implementation of the investment plan will lead to the creation of at least 10 new jobs in priority areas or at least 20 new jobs in other areas.